 PhD Student Journey Overview

-Current PhD students can download the PhD Student Journey Overview which gives a summary of the key stages in degree progression including time frames and requirements at each stage.
+Current PhD students can download the PhD Journey which gives a summary of the key stages in degree progression including time frames and requirements at each stage.
+Researcher Development is a fundamental aspect of the Research Student Journey.
+Further information on the Research Student Personal Development Planner (PDP) can be found here.

 Information and forms relating to the key stages in the Research Student Journey can be found below.